The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Introduction

 This investigation explores memorization mechanisms in LLMs, examining contributing factors, detection methodologies, measurement approaches, and mitigation techniques.
 Unlike previous surveys on security and privacy~\citep{siau2020artificial,fui2023generative,guo2023evaluating,hadi2023large,karabacak2023embracing,min2023recent, zhao2023survey,zhu2023large,10.1145/3641289,liu2024datasets,myers2024foundation,raiaan2024review,stahl2024ethics,zhao2024explainability}, we present a focused examination of memorization phenomena in LLMs, dissecting the fundamental components contributing to and mitigating unintended data retention~\citep{bender2021dangers, zhao2022provably, hartmann2023sok, satvaty2024undesirable}.
+Our work provides unique contributions that distinguish it from existing surveys.
+We significantly expand coverage of existing work presented in~\citet{ hartmann2023sok, satvaty2024undesirable}.
+While \alexAA{Hartmann, et al.}~\citet{hartmann2023sok} focused on definitions, implications (e.g., model performance and alignment, privacy, security and confidentiality, copyright, and auditing), detection, and prevention, this paper provides an in-depth review of the existing research on LLM memorization and its outcomes by emphasizing concept differences and relationships, main research challenges with key barriers and research directions at different memorization stages, the key principles, requirements and practicality, and core limitations and statistical soundness of detection techniques, and research challenges for detection, mitigation, and privacy and legal risk of memorization.
+In contrast with the survey by \citet{satvaty2024undesirable}, our analysis examines the technical underpinnings, evaluation methods, and privacy implications of memorization and provides concrete research directions.
+We organize open research questions systematically by memorization subtopics and provide some rationale before presenting each question.
+While identifying open problems is inherently subjective, we select the most pressing issues based on current research challenges, though we acknowledge that other researchers may prioritize different questions and that these priorities will likely evolve as the field advances.

-This paper gives an in-depth review of the existing research on LLM memorization and its outcomes.
-Opposed to the survey by \citet{satvaty2024undesirable}, our analysis examines the technical underpinnings, evaluation methods, and privacy implications of memorization while providing concrete research directions.
-Figure \ref{memorization-taxonomy} provides a visual taxonomy that maps and categorizes memorization, detection \& mitigation of memorization, and corresponding risks.
+Figure \ref{memorization-taxonomy} provides a visual taxonomy that maps and categorizes memorization, detection and mitigation of memorization, and corresponding privacy and legal risks.